ngabaldo/Repo/README.md

 1) Program description
 antifraud.py is a Python program that detects fraudulent payment requests from untrusted users when UserA makes a money transaction to UserB.
-The program runs with standard moudles (there is no need to download any additoinal modules).
+The program runs with standard modules (there is no need to download any additional modules).

 antifraud.py detects 'trusted' and 'unverified' transactions between UserA and UserB.
 When a transaction is marked as 'trusted', the history of transactions between UserA and UserB is